ZHANGJIALELLLLL/CP3407.2026/Iteration_2.md

 ## Objective

-The objective of Iteration 2 was to implement the core functionality of the Anonymous Student Support Platform using Test-Driven Development (TDD).
-During this iteration, the team focused on developing user interaction features, writing automated tests before implementation, and improving software quality through continuous testing.
+The objective of Iteration 2 was to implement the core functionality of the Anonymous Student Support Platform: connecting the frontend to a real backend and database, and delivering the account, posting, and commenting features.
+During this iteration, the team focused on developing user interaction features and improving software quality through manual testing.

+*(Note added during final review: the automated test suite — `test/test.js` and `test/unit.test.js` — was actually added in Iteration 3, after most features already existed.
+See `test/test.md` §13 for an honest account of testing practice; this iteration was not built test-first, despite earlier wording here suggesting otherwise.)*

 ---